openmsi/openmsistream/openmsistream/my_kafka/README.md

 `ProvisionNode --script-path [path_to_simple_provision_script]`

-(But OpenMSIPython should be able to do this on its own in most installation contexts.)
+(But OpenMSIStream should be able to do this on its own in most installation contexts.)

-Some applications of OpenMSIPython will need to use a different or unique script for provisioning nodes; in those cases you can download the script and provide the path to it as an argument to the `ProvisionNode` command as shown above.
+Some applications of OpenMSIStream will need to use a different or unique script for provisioning nodes; in those cases you can download the script and provide the path to it as an argument to the `ProvisionNode` command as shown above.

 For any other issues with provisioning please refer to KafkaCrypto's documentation.